leonarad/ruby/README.md

 # Ruby Style Guide

 This is Airbnb's Ruby Style Guide.
+It shows best practices for writing Ruby code.

 It was inspired by [Github's guide][github-ruby] and [Bozhidar Batsov's guide][bbatsov-ruby].